CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 HAVING (?scount>4)
 ```
 * "In which scenarios can the car merge to the right and/or left?"

-* "Does the car have permission to turn right at the intersection?"

 * "Which scenarios have temperatures above 10 degrees Celsius?"
 ```